Jump to:

 All images, recipes and content are ©ThePracticalKitchen (Ryeisenberg, LLC) and any unauthorized use without permission is not permitted.
 Any distribution of content from The Practical Kitchen beyond what is described above is copyright infringement.
 The Practical Kitchen reserves the right to ask you to remove any photos/links at my sole discretion.

-When it comes to baking, measuring by weight is the most accurate and will give you the best results.
+When it comes to baking, measuring by weight using a kitchen scale is the most accurate way to do so and will give you the best results.
 I test most of my recipes by weight (particularly the baking recipes), not volume.

 And before you say "but in America we use cups!" hi, hello, I am American and went to American pastry school and in American pastry schools we use ounces and pounds which are a weight measurement.
 I think grams and kilograms make for easier math, so I test my baking recipes using gram measurements.